pump-io/pump.io/API.md

 ### Side-effects

-Posted activities may have side-effects; in this case, the actor "bwk" has followed another person, "ken", so that activities that "ken" shares with his followers will also go to "bwk"'s inbox.
+Posted activities may have side-effects; in the above case, the actor "bwk" has followed another person, "ken", so that activities that "ken" shares with his followers will also go to "bwk"'s inbox.

 Most activity verbs *don't* have side-effects.
 In this case, the ActivityPump will just store the data about the activity, and